Bluhry/Portfolio/README.md

 User needs were addressed by focusing on fair gameplay, reliability, responsiveness, and cross-platform accessibility.
 Features like unique identifiers, centralized game management, and in-memory data handling were designed to support these goals.

 I approached design by breaking the problem into requirements, constraints, architecture, and implementation, using object-oriented principles and platform analysis to guide decisions.
 In future projects, I would use the same approach while adding more early architectural diagrams, scalability planning, and security considerations.

+About DriverPass System Design Project
+Project Summary
+The DriverPass project involved designing a cloud-based web system for a driving education company.
+The client, DriverPass, wanted a system that would help students better prepare for their DMV exams by offering online practice tests, structured lesson packages, and on-the-road lesson scheduling.
+The system needed to support multiple roles, including customers, instructors, secretaries, administrators, and IT staff.
+My task was to translate the client's business needs into clear requirements and structured system designs using UML diagrams and supporting documentation.

+What I did Well
+One of the strongest aspects of my work was maintaining consistency between requirements and design, the functional and nonfunctional requirements I defined in project One were directly reflected in the UML diagrams I created in Project Two.
+I was careful to model decision points, validation steps, and role-based access clearly so that the system design aligned with the client's operational needs.
+I also ensured that scheduling logic, test tracking, and resource assignment (drivers and vehicles) were represented structurally and behaviorally across activity, sequence, and class diagrams.

+What I would Revise
+If I were to reive one part of my work, I would further refine the class diagram to increase clarity in relationships and multiplicity definitions.
+While the structure is accurate, I could improve visual organization and explicitly annotate more constraints to make the system model even clearer for future developers.
+I would also expand documentation around edge cases, such as payment failures or scheduling conflicts, to strengthen the completenedss of the design.

+Interpreting User Needs
+I approached the design by carefully reviewing the client interview transcript and identifying measurable system behaviors from conversational statements.
+Considering user needs is critical because systems exist to solve real operational problems.
+If design decisions are not grounded in user requirements, the final system may function technically but fail to deliver business value.

+My Approach to Designing Software
+When designing software, I focus first on understanding the problem space before thinking about implementation details.
+I identify core entities, define relationships, and model workflows to understand how data moves through the system.
+I use UML diagrams to view the system from multiple perspectives: structural, behavioral, and interaction-based.
+In future projects, I would continue using structured requirements analysis, stakeholder interviews, and iterative diagram refinement to ensure alignment between business goals and technical architecture.